orcasgit/django-fitbit/docs/settings.rst

 :Default: ``'This page requires Fitbit integration.'``

-The default message used by the :py:func:`fitapp.decorators.fitbit_required` decorator to inform the user about Fitbit integration.
+The default message used by the :py:func:`fitapp.decorators.fitbit_integration_warning` decorator to inform the user about Fitbit integration.
 If a callable is provided, it is called with the request as the only parameter to get the final value for the message.